‘Not going to waste our time’: Trump hinges US aid to Argentina on election

 Projecting confidence

-Like Trump, Bessent emphasised that the $20bn promised to Argentina was hinged on Milei’s electoral successes.
+Like Trump, Bessent underscored that the $20bn promised to Argentina was hinged on Milei’s electoral successes.

+A return to the left-wing Peronist policies of the previous administration, with its emphasis on social justice, would not be tolerated, he added.

-“We’re confident that the president’s party will, and the coalition will, do well in the election, and this aid is predicated on robust policies,” Bessent said.
+“We’re confident that the president’s party will — and the coalition will — do well in the election, and this aid is predicated on robust policies,” Bessent said.
 “Going back to the failed Peronist policies would cause a US rethink.”

 Trump, meanwhile, acknowledged that Argentinian voters may be experiencing “some pain” as a result of Milei’s economic reform.